thesullivantage/Feed-Forward-Transformer-Encoder-Model-for-Spam-Email-Classificaiton/training/training_notes.md

 # Training Notes - Alterations from ML Mastery Tutorial

 ## On observing exploding gradients (NaN loss):
 - Still using trainable position embedding.
-My basic working theory is that using the sinusoidal position encoding does not provide the same amount of information that the trainable encoding does.
-We may still have some bugs with that encoding module.
     - That is, the dense matrix mapped to with layers.
     - Embedding is trained in the gradient descent process, while the sinusoidal embeddings are fixed by position.